lastic/lastic.github.io/_posts/2025-01-25-A-TALE-OF-TWO-CRTCS.md

 layout: post
 ---

-Every since discovering the Amstrad CPC one quirk of it's hardware has been disturbing my enjoyment of demos on this platforms.
+Every since discovering the Amstrad CPC one quirk of it's hardware has been disturbing my enjoyment of demos on this platform.

 The CRTC differences.